Part 1: Exploring Ukrainian IT Industry: Ukrainian IT Market Review

 Currently, Ukraine boasts of more than 300 custom software development firms and around 150 IT staff augmentation firms, according to Clutch.

 While a company may specialize in either model, some partners also provide a mix of both outsourcing and outstaffing services to offshore clients.
-This large number of IT partners means the market is competitive, with each company investing in offering the best services.
+This large number of IT partners means the Ukrainian IT industry is competitive, with each company investing in offering the best services.

-To enter Ukraine’s innovative IT, a foreign company will need to hire a software development partner that focuses on creating development teams or centers for offshore clients.
+To enter Ukraine’s innovative IT, a foreign company will need to hire a software development turnkey R&D center provider in Ukraine that focuses on creating development teams or centers for offshore clients.

 Ukraine’s fast-growing IT environment doesn’t seem to slow down, with growth being registered yearly.
 The country is now one of the most attractive IT investment destinations in Eastern Europe.